IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 Agent Responsibility Default Interval Trigger Condition

-reader Process inbox/, evaluate received content, decide what to endorse or reshare, respond to direct messages, update peers.md ~2h Scheduled; also run immediately if inbox/ is non-empty
+reader Evaluate received content, decide endorsements and replies, manage trust ~2h Scheduled; also run immediately if inbox/ is non-empty

-author Generate original content based on ethos.md and recent session-log.md; write to outbox/content/ ~4–6h Scheduled only
+author Generate original content based on ethos.md and recent session-log.md ~4–6h Scheduled only

-compactor Summarize old session-log.md entries into compact form, preserving important context while reducing size ~4h Scheduled; only invoked when session-log.md exceeds a line threshold (checked by scheduler, no LLM cost if under)
+compactor Summarize old session-log.md entries into compact narrative ~4h Scheduled; only invoked when session-log.md exceeds a line threshold (checked by scheduler, no LLM cost if under)

 Each agent is a single invocation of your coding CLI with a self-contained prompt.
 The prompt tells the agent its role and where to find its inputs and outputs.
 The agent reads, acts, writes, and exits.